unioslo/mreg/docs/network_policies.md

 ### Community

-A **Community** is a named (case insensitive) collection of **Hosts** within a **single** Network.
+A **Community** is a named (case insensitive) collection of **Hosts** (technically, IPs belonging to a host) within a **single** Network.
 Each community belongs to exactly one network, enabling further subdivision of hosts within that network.
 This is typically used for client isolation / segmentation.
 Communities allow you to group hosts based on function, location, access, or other logical groupings.

 ### Host Membership

-**Hosts** in this system can belong to one Community per network it belongs to.
+**Hosts** in this system can belong to one Community per IP it has.
 Adding a host to a community requires that at least one of the host’s IP addresses match the network.
+When adding a host, one can either specify the IP address to associate, or the system will automatically associate the host’s IP address that matches the network.
+If the host has multiple IPs on the network of the community, a 406 Not Acceptable error will be returned.

 Note: Administrators may set `MREG_CREATING_COMMUNITY_REQUIRES_POLICY_WITH_ATTRIBUTES` which will require that a network must have a policy with all the attributes in the list to be able to create a community. `MREG_MAX_COMMUNITES_PER_NETWORK` can be set to limit the number of communities per network.
 Setting this to 0 will allow an unlimited number of communities.